awwerbro/outreach/README.md

 This repository is a loose collection of notebooks used for teaching and outreach.
 Feel free to use and/or further modify.
 I'd love to hear what you do with this, feel free to shoot me an email.
-If you reuse this for your own work, I'd appreciate it if you mentioned to me/this repo.
+If you reuse this, I'd appreciate it if you mentioned to me/this repo.